 Medications for Substance Use Disorder, orginally named Medication-Assisted Treatment, or MAT for short, refers to the use of FDA-approved medications in conjunction with behavioral therapies.
 This whole-person approach to alcohol and substance abuse disorder is clinically proven to help patients detox safely, with a much lower risk of relapse.
 At Neil Kennedy Recovery Centers, our specialists believe in taking the bio-psycho-social approach to addiction recovery--treating the biological, psychological, and social facets of addiction.

-If you’re looking for Medications for Substance Use Disorder Programs in Pennsylvania or Ohio, you have come to the right place.
+If you’re looking for Medications for Substance Use Disorder Programs in Ohio, you have come to the right place.
 Call or request an appointment online today to learn more about our Medications for Substance Use Disorder program.

 As part of our Medications for Substance Use Disorder program, Neil Kennedy Recovery Centers provides two FDA-approved prescription medications designed to help patients safely wean off of drugs, Suboxone and Sublocade.
 These medications are given along with behavioral therapy sessions performed by a licensed counselor.
 When medication and therapy is combined in this way, recovery rates tend to be higher than they would be with medication alone.

 Sublocade - Sublocade is taken as a once per month extended-release injection for moderate to severe drug use disorder, and contains the active ingredient buprenorphine.
 Before starting Sublocade, a patient must take an oral form of buprenorphine that dissolves inside the cheek or under the tongue for 7 days.